 For "busy," colorful baby blankets, use a simple edging that won't be overwhelming.
 This particular edging is worked in single crochet and slip stitches.
-If a lacy edge isn't appropriate for your design, it's a lovely simple edge to go with designs for boys or for girls.
-See the instructions included for the heart sampler baby afghan.
+If a lacy edge isn't appropriate for your design, it's a lovely simple edge to go with designs for boys or girls.

 This edging is just about the easiest one ever.
 It's useful for finishing baby blankets or afghans for anyone in the family.
 Here you can see it used on the gingham check baby blanket, which can be a boy-friendly design.

 This edging is one possible way to finish off a baby blanket you can make using the customizable blanket pattern.
-The pattern includes instructions for many different sizes including a baby's receiving blanket size and a slightly larger crib size.
-You can also customize blankets for other family members too.
+The pattern includes instructions for many different sizes including a baby's receiving blanket size and slightly larger crib size.
+You can also customize blankets for other family members, too.

 This edging would also work well for finishing off some other types of baby blankets.
-I think this is a particularly boy-friendly design, although it could also be used for a girl's... baby blanket.
+Although this is a particularly boy-friendly design, it could also be used for a girl's baby blanket.